Quetzal-framework/quetzal-CoaTL/docs/4-tutorials.md

 There a different modeling approaches to look at these demographic histories, primarily based on the level of intricacy one intends to incorporate into the framework:

+### Phylogenetic Trees

-- **Phylogenetic Trees:** typically represent a bifurcating pattern of evolution, where each node (or branching point) represents a speciation event.
+Typically represent a bifurcating pattern of evolution, where each node (or branching point) represents a speciation event.
 This gives population histories the semantic of a tree graph (called a population tree or species tree), where ancestral populations split into sub-populations, sometimes loosely connected by migration.
 Gene trees coalesce into these species tree.
 Genetic inference under this kind of model aims at estimating the tree topology and/or the timing and parameters of events, such as ancestral population size changes and migration rates.
 It is important to note that in this framework geography is implicit and events such as population size changes and admixture events are explicitely modeled and estimated.

+### Phylogenetic Networks

-- **Phylogenetic Networks:** while a phylogenetic tree typically represents a bifurcating pattern of evolution, real-world evolutionary processes can be more intricate.
+While a phylogenetic tree typically represents a bifurcating pattern of evolution, real-world evolutionary processes can be more intricate.
 Phylogenetic networks are employed when evolutionary events like horizontal gene transfer, hybridization, recombination, and other reticulate processes are involved.
 These events can lead to interconnected patterns that cannot be accurately illustrated by a simple tree.
 Networks with Hybridization are specifically designed to capture the evolutionary relationships of organisms that have undergone hybridization events, where two distinct species interbreed to produce hybrid offspring.

+### Spatial Graphs

-- **Spatial graph structure:** Another category of models puts an emphasis on the geographic structure of these populations and embed GIS information into the model.
+Another category of models puts an emphasis on the geographic structure of these populations and embed GIS information into the model.
 Here the demographic history receives the semantic of a dense spatial graph where geolocalized nodes represent demes and local processes whereas edges represent distances and dispersal processes.
 In this kind of models estimating the individual properties of so many demes is not judicious and genetic inference rather aims at estimating species-wide parameters that link local deme conditions (such as rainfall) to populational processes (like growth rate).
 It's crucial to understand that within this geospatial framework, events like population changes and admixture events are emergent properties of the model: they are generally not explicitly outlined in the model nor subjected to direct estimation.

 ---